German Volume Training

 When Did German Volume Training Start Being Used As A Common Training Technique?

-Although it began to gain in popularity after Vince Gironda introduced it to an American audience, its use as a common training technique really came into being when Charles Poliquin began training Olympic athletes with German Volume Training.
+German volume training began to gain in popularity after Vince Gironda introduced it to an American audience, its use as a common training technique really came into being when Charles Poliquin began training Olympic athletes with German Volume Training.

 I have used German Volume Training many times and still use it as a routine about once every eight weeks.
 My body has responded exceptionally well to this type of training.
 The first time I used it I was able to blast through a plateau that had plagued me for several months.
 It also eliminated the boredom that was starting to creep into my training as a result of following the same old routine involving heavy weights and lower rep ranges.